andyvans/analog-phone/README.md

 ## Feature 1: Reminder system

 If the receiver is down, then you can dial number between 1 and 9.
 This will set a reminder for that number of minutes.
 When the time is up, the phone will ring 3 times.
+The reminder ring can be stopped by lifting the receiver.

 ## Feature 2: Voice AI assistant

-to be continued...
+Not built yet.
+To be continued...

 ## Electronics